Why do dentists drill cavities: Understanding the process and benefits

 Once the tooth has been shaped, the dentist will place the filling material into the prepared cavity.
 The type of filling material used will depend on various factors, including the size and location of the cavity, as well as the patient’s preferences and budget.

-See also Best hand brace drill
+See also Best multi purpose drill bit set

 5. Shaping and polishing the filling